dspitzle/XML_Brute/wwwroot/XML_Brute/README.md

 * [Using the Application](#using-the-application)
 * [Moving Forward](#moving-forward)

+NOTE: The primary version of this file is located in wwwroot\XML_Brute

 ## Introduction

 XML Brute is a PHP application that will accept an arbitrary XML file and generate a relational database as output.
 At this stage